darcyai/darcyai/docs.md/GETTING_STARTED.md

 # Getting started with Darcy AI

-The Darcy AI SDK offers a rich set of features that Darcy AI application developers can use to easily build complex AI processing chains.
+Darcy AI offers a rich set of features that Darcy AI application developers can use to easily build complex AI processing chains.
 This makes developing rich real-time applications possible in a shorter timeframe and with a much more standardized approach.

 If you have not yet read the overview of Darcy AI terminology, it is recommended that you do that first.
 You can find it here [Darcy AI Terminology Guide](../terminology/).